 - Margin lending – the ability to borrow money to trade shares in order to leverage your investment (similar to a mortgage)

 If you are very serious about investing in shares for the long-term, and have a decent amount of money to do so, stick with a traditional broker.
-Although the upfront brokerage costs will be more expensive, you will directly own the shares under your name, won’t be locked in to Sharesies for holding and selling the shares, and can fully participate in any DRPs, rights issues, and voting.
+Although the upfront brokerage costs will be more expensive, you will directly own the shares under your name, and can fully participate in any DRPs, rights issues, and voting without the inconvenience of transferring the shares into your own name.
 Given I don’t buy or sell shares frequently, this little extra cost is worth it for me.

-However, Sharesies is still a fantastic option for investing in shares.
-They offer low-cost brokerage and ultra-low minimum investment amounts, meaning it’s perfect if you want to invest small amounts to learn, or slowly build up a share portfolio with small amounts over time – something that previously wasn’t possible with ASB Securities’ and Direct Broking’s high upfront costs.
+Sharesies is still a fantastic option for investing in shares.
+They offer low-cost brokerage and ultra-low minimum investment amounts, meaning it’s perfect if you want to invest small amounts to learn, or slowly build up a share portfolio with small amounts over time – something that previously wasn’t possible with ASB Securities’ and Jarden Direct’s high upfront costs.

 However, if you do have a small portfolio, you may want to consider sticking to investing in funds rather than individual companies, due to their convenience and instant diversification benefits.
 See my comparison between investing in funds vs individual companies to help you decide.